parrt/cs652/README.md

 ### Books

-We will make heavy use of [Language Implementation Patterns](http://amzn.com/193435645X) and, to a lessor extent, [The ANTLR 4 reference book](http://0-proquest.safaribooksonline.com.ignacio.usfca.edu/book/programming/9781941222621) (free via USF’s “safari online” as part of your tuition.
-Log in via the USF library site.)
+We will make heavy use of [Language Implementation Patterns](http://amzn.com/193435645X) and, to a lesser extent, [The ANTLR 4 reference book](Link: http://a.co/7Nv5jZi) because there is [online doc for ANTLR 4](https://github.com/antlr/antlr4/blob/master/doc/index.md).

 Language Implementation Patterns is cheap at $24 in printed form.
 (A reminder that using an unpaid-for copy of the electronic version is uncool and violates our academic honesty policy and is illegal.)